Iron Chef: Iron Chef Indonesia

-The second Iron Chef series or known as Iron Chef Indonesia was aired on RCTI from April 22, 2017 until November 19, 2017.
+The second Iron Chef series, also known as Iron Chef Indonesia, was aired on RCTI from April 22, 2017, until November 19, 2017.
 Just like the first series, the concept of this show was still a battle between one of the three Super Chefs or Iron Chefs that has been selected by a Challenger Chef to serve the three or four dishes with a predetermined main ingredients.
 The winner will be announced by the chairman based on the scores that have been given by the guest judges.
 The chairman role was played by Edward Akbar, the field reporter by Yuda Bustara, and the commentator by Kevindra Prianto Soemantri, with guest judges selected from chefs, celebrities, businesspersons, and executives every week.

 Iron Chef Canada

 On October 17, 2018, Iron Chef Canada premiered on Food Network Canada, the first Iron Chef spin-off in Canada.

-The Chairman in this version is Jai West (in the storyline, the Chairman is the grandnephew of Takeshi Kaga).
+The chairman in this version is Jai West (in the storyline, the chairman is the grandnephew of Takeshi Kaga).
 It is hosted by Gail Simmons, with play-by-play done by floor reporter Chris Nuttall-Smith.
 The Iron Chefs in this version include Hugh Acheson, Amanda Cohen, Lynn Crawford, Rob Feenie, Susur Lee, and Anna Olson.

-The competition is similar to Iron Chef America, with two key differences:
+The competition is similar to early seasons ofIron Chef America, with two key differences introduced in that show's latter seasons: